kmmuntasir/synapse-mcp-server/README.md

 ---

 ## Tools Available

-- `list_directory`: Recursively list files to map the knowledge base.
+- **`list_directory`**: Recursively list all files in the allowed directory to understand the project structure.
+Returns both local files and any mounted GitHub repositories.

-- `search_notes`: Search for keywords across all markdown content.
-- `read_note`: Retrieve the full content of a specific note.
+- **`search_notes`**: Search for a keyword or phrase across all markdown files.
+Searches both local files and GitHub repositories.
+For GitHub files, fetches full content to calculate accurate line numbers and caches it for 3 minutes.

+- **`read_note`**: Read the content of a file.
+Always uses pagination with a default of 100 lines.
+Use `startLine`, `endLine`, or `maxLines` to control the range.
+Returns content with metadata including line numbers and file size.
+For GitHub files, uses cached content if available (3-minute TTL) to avoid redundant API calls.

+- **`get_file_info`**: Get metadata about a file without reading its content.
+Returns file size, line count (for files < 1MB), file type, and last modified date.
+Use this to determine file size before reading.
+For GitHub files, uses cached content if available (3-minute TTL) to avoid redundant API calls.

 ## Resources
 - [GitHub Repository](https://github.com/kmmuntasir/synapse-mcp-server)